-- (1) Sales of Surplus Personal Property - (a) Prior to sale pursuant to this chapter, personal property must be declared surplus.
-County department heads may declare property with an estimated value below \$5,000.00 surplus.
-Property with an estimated value above \$5,000.00 must be declared surplus by the Board of Commissioners. - (b) Surplus Personal property may be sold at auction if the County determines that the auction contemplated may result in a higher net return than if the property were sold by competitive written bid. - (c) The County may sell surplus personal property, including recyclable or reclaimed materials, without formal competitive bidding if it has determined that a negotiated sale will result in increased net revenue or the current market value per item is deemed to be less than \$15,000.
-The County may establish a selling price, schedule and advertise a sale date, and sell to the first qualified buyer meeting the sale terms. - (d) When the current value per item is deemed to exceed \$15,000, the surplus personal property must be offered for competitive bid and be advertised, or be offered for sale at public auction in accordance with this Chapter.
-If no bids are received or if a determination is made that the market value of the property exceeds the offer of the highest responsible bidder, all bids may be rejected and the county may negotiate a sale subject to the following conditions: - An appraisal of the market value of the property is obtained and documented and the negotiated sale price exceeds the market value; or - (ii) The sale amount exceeds the highest bid received through the bidding or auction process. - (e) The County may sell surplus personal property through a commercially recognized third party liquidator if it has determined that a liquidation sale will result in increased net revenue. - (2) Donations of Personal Property, - (a) The County may donate or sell surplus personal property of any value, without competitive bidding, including recyclable or reclaimed materials to another public agency, or any sheltered workshop, or nonprofit organization, after a determination has been made that the personal property is not needed for other county purposes. - (b) The County shall maintain a record of all transfers or donations sales authorized by this section. - (3) For the purposes of this section, the trade in or exchange of surplus County personal property to an equipment dealer in conjunction with a purchase from that dealer will not be considered a disposition of personal property nor subject to any requirements in this section.
+- (1) Sales of Personal Property. - (a) Personal property may be sold at auction if the County determines that the auction contemplated may result in a higher net return than if the property were sold by competitive written bid. - (b) The County may sell personal property, including recyclable or reclaimed materials, without formal competitive bidding if it has determined that a negotiated sale will result in increased net revenue or the current market value per item is deemed to be less than \$15,000.
+The County may establish a selling price, schedule and advertise a sale date, and sell to the first qualified buyer meeting the sale terms. - (c) When the current value per item is deemed to exceed \$15,000, the personal property must be offered for competitive bid and be advertised, or be offered for sale at public auction in accordance with this Chapter.
+If no bids are received or if a determination is made that the market value of the property exceeds the offer of the highest responsible bidder, all bids may be rejected and the county may negotiate a sale subject to the following conditions: - (i) An appraisal of the market value of the property is obtained and documented and the negotiated sale price exceeds the market value; or - (ii) The sale amount exceeds the highest bid received through the bidding or auction process. - (d) The County may sell personal property through a commercially recognized third party liquidator if it has determined that a liquidation sale will result in increased net revenue. - (2) Donations of Personal Property. - (a) The County may donate or sell personal property of any value, without competitive bidding, including recyclable or reclaimed materials to another public agency, or any sheltered workshop, or nonprofit organization, after a determination has been made that the personal property is not needed for other county purposes. - (b) The County shall maintain a record of all transfers or donations sales authorized by this section. - (3) For the purposes of this section, the trade in or exchange of County personal property to an equipment dealer in conjunction with a purchase from that dealer will not be considered a disposition of personal property nor subject to any requirements in this section.

-15,140 CONTRACTS REQUIRING MODIFIED PROCUREMENT PROCEDURES
+15.140 CONTRACTS REQUIRING MODIFIED PROCUREMENT PROCEDURES